- About Us

 Is there a different schedule on Shabbat?

 Friday morning follows our standard day-to-day schedule.
 After lunch, there is one activity period rather than the usual two.
 We have an extended shower-hour to prepare camp and our campers for Shabbat.
 The entire camp community participates in a special Friday night service and then enjoys a delicious and traditional Shabbat meal.
 After dinner, our camp celebrates Shabbat with Jewish songs and Israeli dancing.

 On Saturday our campers get to sleep in and enjoy a buffet style breakfast.
-Shabbat services take place after after breakfast.
+Our Saturday morning Shabbat experience yields campers 3 choices of services (e.g. Meditation, Yoga, Hike, Music) before we come together for 25 minutes for our Torah service.
 Saturday afternoon is highlighted by special activities when either the entire camp or cabin groups enjoy activities, often with Judaic content.
 After dinner, Shabbat concludes with a beautiful and meaningful Havdalah ceremony in which the entire camp community participates.

 How is Judaism expressed at camp?

 Camp Mountain Chai has a mission to combine the experience of living a Jewish life within a residential camp environment.
 Our goal is to establish a community of Jewish youth where we educate campers, allow them to explore their individual and collective Jewish identities, as well as their heritage and community.
 Simultaneously, we educate them for their role in the larger Jewish community.
 On Shabbat, campers participate in services as a community and demonstrate their Ruach (spirit) in Shira (Jewish singing) and Rikud (Israeli dance) performances.